About Expanding the Circle

 HISTORY OF EXPANDING THE CIRCLE

-Expanding the Circle continues into its sixth year with two successful national conferences in 2010 and 2011 and the launch of a summer institute in 2012 continuing into 2013 and 2014.
+Expanding the Circle began with two successful national conferences in 2010 and 2011 and the launch of an annual summer institute in 2012 that continues into 2015.

-Since 2010 we are happy to have served over 1,000 attendees from over 85 college, universities, and non-profit organizations.
+Since 2010 we have welcomed over 1,100 attendees from over 700 college, universities, and non-profit organizations.

 - 2010 National Conference